-(a) Registration of Overseas Food Manufacturing Facilities (AQSIQ Decree 145): Currently applied to meat, processed seafood, dairy, infant formula, and cabilose (bird nest)
+(a) Registration of Overseas Food Manufacturing Facilities (AQSIQ Decree 145): Currently applied to meat, processed seafood, dairy, infant formula, and cubilose (bird nest)

 Since May 2012, AQSIQ published Administrative Measures for the Registration of Overseas Manufacturers of Imported Food, known as Decree 145.
 The Measures states that foreign food production facilities that export products to China must be registered with the Certification and Accreditation Administration (CNCA).
-On November 26, 2015, AQSIQ released the latest Implementation Catalogue for Registration of Overseas Manufacturers of Imported Food, which requests the registration for meat, seafood, dairy, infant formula, and cabilose (bird nest) production facilities.
+On December 21, 2015, AQSIQ released the latest Implementation Catalogue for Registration of Overseas Manufacturers of Imported Food, which requests the registration for meat, seafood, dairy, infant formula, and cubilose (bird nest) production facilities.

 U.S. meat production facilities under the jurisdiction of FSIS are exempt from registration.
 However, U.S. processed meat facilities are not exempt from registration.
-FSIS is working with AQSIQ to determine how U.S.
+FSIS is working with AQSIQ to determine how U.S. processed meat facilities will meet the CNCA registration requirements.
+It must be noted that registration requirements vary by commodity.